2025 Iowa Hawkeyes football team: at Wisconsin (rivalry)

-vs Penn State
+Penn State

 The Hawkeyes battled an emotional Penn State team who was playing their first game just days after the firing of head coach James Franklin.
 Both teams had success running the football, but Iowa popped a few more big plays and outlasted the Nittany Lions.
 The Hawkeyes' third win in the last four games in the series sent Penn State to 0–4 in Big Ten play.
 Senior defensive back Xavier Nwankpa earned Big Ten Defensive Player of the Week for his performance against Penn State.